MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 The user model might not be found.
 [Check the container logs](#get-container-logs) to get more details.
 Make sure you registered the model to the same workspace as the deployment.

-On the Azure Machine Learning studio **Models** page, you can select a model name to view its details page.
-Or you can run the following command to show details for a model in a workspace.
+You can select a model name on the Azure Machine Learning studio **Models** page to view its details.
+Or, you can run the following command to show details for a model in a workspace.
 You must specify either version or label to get the model information.

 # [Azure CLI](#tab/cli)